bartdesmet/csharplang/spec/expressions.md

 When a local variable or a value parameter is captured by an anonymous function, the local variable or parameter is no longer considered to be a fixed variable ([Fixed and moveable variables](unsafe-code.md#fixed-and-moveable-variables)), but is instead considered to be a moveable variable.
 Thus any `unsafe` code that takes the address of a captured outer variable must first use the `fixed` statement to fix the variable.

 Note that unlike an uncaptured variable, a captured local variable can be simultaneously exposed to multiple threads of execution.

+> __Expression Tree Conversion Translation Steps__
+>
+> Conversion of use sites of ***captured*** outer variables to expression trees involves a transformation of
+>
+> ```csharp
+> v
+> ```
+>
+> where `v` is a captured outer variable not equal to `this`, to
+>
+> ```csharp
+> closure.v
+> ```
+>
+> where `closure` is an instance of compiler-generated class, and `v` is a field that is used as the storage location of captured outer variable `v`, thus extending its lifetime.
+>
+> Expression tree conversion proceeds by converting `closure.v` as a member access expression ([Member access](#member-access)), where `closure` is treated as a a *literal* for purposes of expression tree conversion ([Literals](#literals)).
+In particular, `closure` will be represented in an expression tree by using the `Constant` expression tree factory method.
+>
+> The following example illustrates these conversion rules.
+>
+> ```csharp
+> int x = 42;
+> Expression<Func<int>> f = () => x;
+> ```
+>
+> is translated to
+>
+> ```csharp
+> var t = new C();
+> t.x = 42;
+> Expression<Func<int>> f =
+>     Expression.Lambda(
+>         typeof(Func<int>),
+>         Expression.Field(
+>             Expression.Constant(t, typeof(C)),
+>             field
+>         ),
+>         new ParameterExpression[0]
+>     );
+> ```
+>
+> where `field` is an expression of type `FieldInfo` referring to the instance field `x` declared on the compiler-generated type `C`.
+The identifier `t` is compiler-generated and otherwise invisible.
+>
+> If the captured outer variable is `this`, the rules for [This access](#this-access) apply.
+>
+> Conversion to generalized expression trees proceeds completely analogous using the transformation steps outlined above.
+>
+> ***TODO***
+> * The mechanism of accessing a closure is very visible in expression trees and may warrant discussion in the context of generalized expression trees.
+>   * Drawbacks of the current approach include:
+>     * Variables that happen to be captured are obfuscated in `Member(Constant(closure), field)` constructions.
+They no longer are represented as variable expression nodes, thus taking away the WYSIWYG nature of expression trees.
+>     * The mechanism by which closures are represented is not formally described in the language specification, yet it leaks deep into expression trees (in leaf nodes in fact).
+This exposure and lack of formal specification of the closure mechanism results in brittleness because expression tree libraries tend to rely on ugly hacks to detect the pattern.
+Examples include checking for `CompilerGeneratedAttribute` or even checking type names for occurrence of `DisplayClass`.
+>     * Analysis of variables in expression trees performed by expression tree consuming libraries often fails to detect outer variables or classify them as variables.
+For example, this can lead to pretty printing of expressions that involves the `ToString` of some closure object.
+>     * It is not trivial to re-bind an expression tree to another environment because it involves chasing down `Constant` nodes that contain closures, often by pattern matching for `Member(Constant(...), ...)` constructions.
+Many implementations of expression tree consuming libraries have resorted to techniques that involve eliminating closures by virtue of partial evaluation or deferred forms thereof (sometimes referred to as funcletization).
+>   * An alternative could be to:
+>     * Let variables be variables, including for outer variables.
+>     * Augment an expression tree that accesses outer variables with an enviroment that binds variables.
+This could be part of the outermost conversion to an expression tree, for example by having `Q.LambdaInfo` take an `environment` parameter which itself is constructed from `Q.Environment(bindings)` where each `binding` in `bindings` is a `Q.VariableBinding(variable, expr)`.
+A `variable` that occurs in such a binding can be used within the expression tree, and `expr` can be defined to be opaque and implementation-specific.
+>     * This approach has a number of benefits:
+>       * Variables can easily be discovered by a visitor, not missing out on variables that come from the environment.
+>       * Outer variables are explicit immediately.
+One can simply create a set of all the variables that occur in the environment.
+>       * Outer variables can be rebound easily.
+For example, one could evaluate all of them and substitute them for `Constant` nodes, or one could wrap all of them with a funclet expression that lazily reduces them to constants every time the expression is re-evaluated (e.g. query providers often perform such a technique).
+>       * All `Member(Constant(...), ...)` nodes are gone from the corpus of the tree, and thus can't trip up analysis passes using visitors and whatnot that otherwise may have to special case these contraptions.
+>       * Multiple references to the same outer variable do not duplicate the `Member(Constant(...), ...)` pattern in all these use sites.
+A proper variable node is used, which is bound in the environment.
+>       * Users can choose to inline these bindings if they don't care about analyzing expression trees, e.g. if they just want to evaluate them.
+>       * Outer variables are a well-described construct in the language specification, and a one-to-one mapping onto a `Q.Environment` factory (which could be named `OuterVariables` or whatever makes most sense) is easy to describe.

 #### Instantiation of local variables